Intelligence and Cognitive Assessment in Forensic Context

 WAIS-IV in competency and criminal-responsibility evaluations.
 In US competency to stand trial evaluations, FSIQ and VCI are the indices most directly relevant to the defendant's cognitive ability to understand and participate in proceedings.
 The MacArthur Competence Assessment Tool-Criminal Adjudication (MacCAT-CA) includes cognitive demands that correlate with WAIS-IV cognitive indices, and a deficit pattern on WMI and PSI with relative preservation of VCI may indicate acquired impairment rather than lifelong intellectual disability, with different legal implications.
 In UK fitness-to-plead assessments under the Pritchard criteria, cognitive testing including the WAIS-IV (or its UK-normed equivalent) informs the assessment of the defendant's ability to follow court proceedings and instruct counsel.

-James Flynn's discovery, first comprehensively documented in 1984 and 1987, that IQ scores had been rising steadily across all industrialised nations at approximately 3 points per decade has become one of the most consequential findings in applied psychometrics.
-The mechanism is debated: plausible candidates include improved nutrition, increased formal education, greater familiarity with abstract and visual reasoning tasks, reduced exposure to environmental lead, and shifts in parenting and educational practices toward abstract problem-solving.
-Whatever the cause, the practical consequence for forensic assessment is well-established: a test normed on a population from a given year will yield inflated scores when administered to a person many years later, because the population mean has risen but the norms have not been updated.
+James Flynn first comprehensively documented in 1984 and 1987 that IQ scores had been rising steadily across industrialised nations at approximately 3 points per decade.
+The mechanism remains debated, with candidates including improved nutrition, increased formal education, greater familiarity with abstract and visual reasoning tasks, reduced environmental lead exposure, and shifts toward abstract problem-solving in education.
+The practical consequence for forensic assessment is well-established: a test normed on a population from a given year will yield inflated scores when administered to a person many years later, because the population mean has risen but the norms have not been updated.

 The Atkins problem.
 In Atkins v.
 Virginia (U.S. 2002), the Supreme Court held that executing intellectually disabled defendants violated the Eighth Amendment's prohibition on cruel and unusual punishment.
 In the years following Atkins, courts faced the practical question of how to identify intellectual disability.
 The threshold IQ score used in most jurisdictions is approximately 70, representing two standard deviations below the mean on a test with a mean of 100 and standard deviation of 15.
 But if outdated norms are used, an IQ score of 75 from a test normed 15 years ago corresponds to an adjusted true score of approximately 70-71 (approximately 3 IQ points per decade × 1.5 decades = 4-5 points).
 The defendant who appears to score above the intellectual disability threshold by a few points may fall within it when the Flynn effect is properly applied.